avary-kolasinski/TheDI/README.md

 # TheDI
-Projects for The Data Incubator program (October 2017)

-% The correlation between depression and age of first drug use
+This project is for The Data Incubator program (October 2017).
+The data analyzed was downloaded from the Substance Abuse and Mental Health Archive titled National Survey on Drug Use and Health 2015 (NSDUH-2015-DS0001).
+The following code is a Matlab function which generates  graphs to show the correlation between depression and the age of first drug use for 9 different drugs.

-function [k] = AgeVSHealth(j)
+function [ ] = AgeVSHealth

 Cig = [224, 3501, 411, 33, 5, 0, 0, 0, 4174, 1834; 763, 18549, 2884, 179, 33, 4, 2, 0, 22414, 14641];